 - Start by charring the red pepper under the grill, turning it over with tongs when the skin blisters and blackens until it is black all over.
 Place the still hot pepper in a bowl, put a plate on top of the bowl and allow the charred pepper to sweat for 10 minutes.

-- While waiting for the pepper to blacken, pure the red wine vinegar and sugar into the preserving saucepan (or a large saucepan) to gently dissolve the sugar on a low heat.
+- While waiting for the pepper to blacken, pour the red wine vinegar and sugar into the preserving saucepan (or a large saucepan) to gently dissolve the sugar on a low heat.

 - Peel away the blackened pepper skin.
 Remove any stem and the seed from inside the red pepper and place it in the food processor.